Compton's Cafeteria riot: Riot

 In the 1960s the Compton's Cafeteria staff would frequently call the police on transgender customers.
 Management felt that they were loitering and causing them to lose business.
 In response, they implemented a service fee directed at transgender individuals and harassed them in an attempt to get them to leave the restaurant.
 It was common for the police to come into Compton's, arrest people for the crime of "female impersonation."
-For over fifty years drag queens were abused by the San Francisco police department, often arrested them for sex work and for violating the city's cross dressing law which was repealed in 1974.
+For over fifty years drag queens were abused by the San Francisco police department, often arrested them for sex work and for violating the city's cross dressing law (which was repealed in 1974).

 The Compton's Cafeteria riot began on an August night of 1966, the month directly following the July Vanguard picket.
 The exact date is unknown because there was no media coverage at the time and San Francisco's 1960s police records no longer exist.
 One of the riot's participants claimed that the riot occurred on a "hot" weekend night.
 A Compton's worker called the police claiming that some transgender customers became raucous.
 The police responded to the call and came to Compton's.
 When one of the cops grabbed and attempted to arrest a trans woman, she threw a cup of coffee in his face.
 According to the director of Screaming Queens, Susan Stryker, the cafeteria "erupted".
-Patrons also said that they threw many items such as sugar shakers, tables, and diningware at the police and at the windows, causing them to shatter.
+Patrons also said that they threw many items such as sugar shakers, tables, and dinnerware at the police and at the windows, causing them to shatter.
 They also hit the cops with their purses and high heels.
 In order to request backup, the police retreated into the streets, where the fighting continued.
 The protesters damaged a police car and burned down a sidewalk newsstand.
 The police responded by fighting back, and they tried to arrest the protesters and load them into paddy wagons.
 Elliott Blackstone, who was a part of the San Francisco police at the time of the riot, said that "there was unnecessary violence" from cops on the night of the Compton's Cafeteria riot.

 The next day, more transgender people, hustlers, Tenderloin street people, and other members of the LGBT community returned to the cafeteria to picket because Compton's Cafeteria would not let them enter the establishment.
 The demonstration ended with the newly installed plate-glass windows being smashed again.
-Compton's Cafeteria business declined over the years after the riot, and it finally closed in 1972.
+Compton's Cafeteria business declined over the years after the riot, and finally closed in 1972.